 - Documentation is continuously created when pushing new code.

-- It is easy to find while working on a task, while navigating a new area of the code, and while transferring knowledge within a team or to other teams.
+- Docs are easy to find while working on a task, navigating a new area of the code, or transferring knowledge within teams.

-- Documentation and tutorials become easy to maintain with Swimm’s auto-sync and enforced within the team CI.
+- Docs and tutorials are easy to maintain and enforce with Swimm’s Auto-sync.

 Documentation for documentation’s sake is not the goal

 It’s important to understand that documentation for documentation’s sake is not the goal, nor should it be.
 Swimm’s code-coupled capabilities help make docs more effective by encouraging developers to discuss not just the “how” of code, but the “why.”

 To help devs be better writers, we give them the tools to embed live code into a doc directly, store docs in the code repository (and even include per-branch doc updates), and the ability to auto-generate documentation with either templates or guided doc creation.